defano/wyldcard/README.md

 #### Responding to user selections in the menu bar

 Menus created by script have no default behavior.
 When the user chooses a menu from the menu bar, the `doMenu` message is sent to the current card.
 A handler placed in the card, background or stack script can intercept this message and provide custom behavior.
-(Note that `menu`-styled buttons do not send the `doMenu` message; only menus in the menu bar send this message).
+(Note that `popup`-styled buttons do not send the `doMenu` message; only menus in the menu bar send this message).

 For example, place the following handler in a stack script to prompt the user to confirm if they really want to edit the background of the card: